-Each Topic Session will start with a keynote address and feature a mix of presentation formats (standard talks, speed talks, flash presentations of posters and demonstrations).
+Each topic session will start with a keynote address and feature a mix of presentation formats (standard talks, speed talks, flash presentations of posters and demonstrations).
 On the second day of the conference, we will also have time for discussions and synthesis (workshops, marketplace session).
 For young researchers, we offer two sessions on career development in cooperation with yDiv.
-Last but not least, we are looking forward to two exciting keynote lectures, one by Marie Stenseke (University of Gothenburg) and one by a speaker invited by yDiv PhD-students (will be announced shortly).
+Last but not least, we are looking forward to two exciting keynote lectures: One by Marie Stenseke (University of Gothenburg, Sweden) and one by Catherine Potvin (McGill University, Canada), a speaker invited by yDiv doctoral researchers who will give her lecture remotely.

 We hope to welcome you all in August at the conference!

-Yours, on behalf of the iDiv Conference Organizing Committee,
+Yours, on behalf of the iDiv Conference Organising Committee,

 - Registration open: 26 April

 - Registration closed: 12 August

 Code of Conduct

 iDiv is committed to creating a work environment that is safe, professional and of mutual trust where diversity and inclusion are valued, and where everyone is entitled to be treated with courtesy and respect.
 If you feel you have experienced any harassment or discrimination or would like to report any concerns, the Conference Chair Nico Eisenhauer and Co-Chair Nicole van Dam are the persons you should speak to first.
 You can also send a confidential email to firstname.lastname@example.org to report a concern or ask to speak to the Chair or Co-Chair.